yuvaramsingh94/Traffic-sign-board-classifier-German-sign-board/README.md

 The code for calculating the accuracy of the model is located in the 22 nd cell of the Ipython notebook.

-i carried out an iterative process for finding the correct parameters and model . firlstly i designed a model and trained it . keeping that as benchmark , i started varing the epochs number , feature numbers for the convolute and fully connected layer , learning rate ,and dropout .
+i carried out an iterative process for finding the correct parameters and model . firstly i designed a model and trained it . keeping that as benchmark , i started varying the epochs number , feature numbers for the convolute and fully connected layer , learning rate ,and dropout .

-after a while , i landed on these parametrs which works good for this Neural Network
+after a while , i landed on these parameters which works good for this Neural Network

 My final model results were:
 * training set accuracy of 97.7%